 If you’re a prospective home buyer, you may be feeling discouraged.
 You’re not alone.
-According to a recent Ipsos poll, two in three Canadians are worried they won’t be able to afford a home due to rising house prices.
-A few weeks ago, I too was cursing my generational bad luck and wondering if perhaps it was just too late.
+According to a recent Ipsos poll, two in three Canadians are worried they won’t be able to afford a home.
+Earlier this year, I too was regretting my generational bad luck wondering if perhaps it was just too late.
 Turns out, it wasn’t.
 And it doesn’t have to be for you either.
 As a newly minted homeowner, I’m here to share some of the key lessons I learned throughout the process.

 The money stuff

 If you’ve never purchased property before, the process can be somewhat intimidating.
 To ensure you don’t assume debt you can’t afford, it’s important to take a close look at your finances before going any further.
 Sort through your savings and investments and make note of any financial liabilities.

 Know your budget

 Next, it’s time to find out what you can afford.
 Many financial institutions offer mortgage affordability advice.
 After you’ve handed over all the requisite documentation, income, existing debt and down payment, you’ll be provided with an estimate of what you can afford.
 If you’re extra cautious like me, it can help to run your own numbers.
 By using a simple online mortgage calculator, I got an estimate of monthly payments, and what they might become as interest rates rise.
 It can be easier to budget more effectively if you estimate what your monthly mortgage payments could look like both now and in the future, along with the other costs of running a home.

 Gather your down payment